topology-foundation/specs/cro/readme.md

 ### UPDATE
 TBD; The `UPDATE` method ...

-**Q3: what is the relationship between `UPDATE` and CRO signal? also, for a signal that is sent to a CRO replica, is the signal wrapped in a message and gossiped through the subscriber subnet?**

 ### SUBSCRIBE
 The `SUBSCRIBE` method subscribes the requester to the given PubSub group.